 From Broadway to Opera House

-Born 1961, Jeanine Tesori is a composer most known for her musical theatre compositions, including the Tony Award-winning Fun Home; Thoroughly Modern Millie; Caroline, or Change and Shrek the Musical, though she is by no means a stranger to the operatic medium.
+Born 1961, Jeanine Tesori is a composer most known for her musical theatre compositions, including the Tony Award-winning Fun Home; Thoroughly Modern Millie; Caroline, or Change and Shrek the Musical.
+But she is by no means a stranger to the operatic medium, having worked in opera, tv and film.

 Make a stand